Dogstudio/highway/README.md

 ### Javascript

-On the Javascript-side it again pretty simple...
+On the Javascript-side it's again pretty simple...
 What you need to do is to create a custom renderer for your page that will extend `Highway.Renderer` and enable all the required methods in order to make you custom renderer work.

 **home.js**
 ```javascript